jlangch/venice/doc/readme/ipc.md

 Send a message from a client to a server and receive a response.
 The server's pluggable handler function computes the response from the request.

-**Note:** If the server's handler function takes more than a couple of 10 milliseconds to process the request, consider to use *offer/poll* with a reply queue to improve the system throughput!

 **Synchronous send / receive**